 One of the most powerful features of SuperSaaS is the ability to combine multiple calendars to create complex scheduling scenarios.
-For example:
+For instance:

 - Multiple resources are required for one booking.
 For example, a booking for a treatment requires that both a room and a therapist are available.

 - Pooled resources, presented as a single entity.
-For example, you have 20 identical pieces of equipment for rent and you don’t want the customer to select a particular one.
+For example, you have 20 identical pieces of equipment for rent and you don’t want the user to select a particular one.